 Giles Mounsey-Heysham DL

-Has been awarded an Honorary Fellowship from the University of Cumbria in recognition of his lifelong and outstanding service to land management, agriculture and charitable activity.
+In recognition of his lifelong and outstanding service to land management, agriculture and charitable activity (November 2019).